lmullen/jsr/_source/issues/vol15/mcvicar.markdown

 proceed to speak in tongues, roll around on the floor, slather one another with oil, and fondle rattlesnakes, copperheads, and the rare king cobra.
-Sensational tales of death, endangered children, booze, and fanaticism abound in the popular media's coverage of the practice.ii Serpent-handling Christians regularly appear as main characters in newspaper articles, novels, and television shows.[^3] Even in the academy, social scientists have a long history of taking up snake handlers as research subjects.
-Sociologists and psychologists frequently approach handlers as useful subjects that illustrate psychoanalytic, commitment, and role theories. [^4]
+Sensational tales of death, endangered children, booze, and fanaticism abound in the popular media's coverage of the practice.[^3] Serpent-handling Christians regularly appear as main characters in newspaper articles, novels, and television shows.[^4] Even in the academy, social scientists have a long history of taking up snake handlers as research subjects.
+Sociologists and psychologists frequently approach handlers as useful subjects that illustrate psychoanalytic, commitment, and role theories. [^5]

 * * * * *